Search

 Addressing Mental Health: A Critical Conversation

-The Importance of Storytelling in Healing
+The Importance of Storytelling as a Vehicle for Healing

 “Art has a unique ability to connect us and facilitate understanding,” he explained.
 “When we tell stories that resonate with our experiences, we create pathways for empathy and dialogue.
 I hope that audiences will leave the theater feeling seen and understood, and inspired to engage in conversations about their own mental health.”